Prospective Student FAQs

 Is this program in-person or on-line?

-Will students be required to get a Covid-19 vaccine?
+Are students required to get a Covid-19 vaccine?

 Yes, the Covid-19 vaccine is required for students.
-Our program allows for clinically-based theses and clinical observership; students with vaccine waivers are unable to participate in these parts of our program.
+Our program offers clinically-based opportunities; students with vaccine waivers cannot participate in these parts of our program.

 How long is the MS program?